Flurkmark/beep2mqtt/README.md

 [2270] 59316031.2  3055.0Hz

 ```
-The value in [] are the bucket number.
+The values in [] are the bucket number.
 Next value is the magnitude.
 Lastly is the frequency, just for information.
 We can see here that there is something going on around bucket 2270.
 For some margin I set buckets to 2268-2271 with a magnitude of 1M.
 If you encounter false positives try to either increase magnitude or narrow bucket span.
 I have never had music blasting on full volume trigger the alarm, but anything is possible.
 Update the config.
+I edit 'b2mqtt_conf.json and change `boi_high` to 2271 and `boi_low` to 2268.
+I leave `boi_mag` at 1M for safety margin.

 ### Test
+Correct all fields in configuration file, change 'mode' to 'sample'.
-Start beep2mqtt in verbose mode to see what happens:
+Start beep2mqtt in verbose mode to see what happens when triggering the alarm sound:

 `./beep2mqtt -c b2mqtt_conf.json -v`

-A typical output that works will look like this:
+A typical output that works will look like this when pressing the detector test button:
 ```
 mqtt connected
 Detection: magnitude 2072463   total in queue 1